prog4biol/evop2019/EVOP_Python_2018.md

   downstream: CCGGTTTCCAAAGACAGTCTTCTAA
 ```

-> 1) This code executes `finditer()` function once.
-2) The match object is returned.
-A match object will have all the information about the match  3) In the for block we call the `group()` method on the first match object returned  4) We print out the first and second subpattern using the `group()` method  5) The `finditer()` function is executed a second time and a match is found  6) The second match object is returned  7) The second subpatterns are retrieved from the match object using the `group()` method  8) The `finditer()` function is executed again, but no matches found, so the loop ends
+> 1. This code executes `finditer()` function once.
+> 2. The match object is returned.
+A match object will have all the information about the match.
+> 3. In the for block we call the `group()` method on the first match object returned
+> 4. We print out the first and second subpattern using the `group()` method
+> 5. The `finditer()` function is executed a second time and a match is found
+> 6. The second match object is returned
+> 7. The second subpatterns are retrieved from the match object using the `group()` method
+> 8. The `finditer()` function is executed again, but no matches found, so the loop ends

 #### Get position of the subpattern with `finditer()`